Briggs (rapper): 2015–present: Bad Apples Music, A.B. Original

-Briggs also formed a side project with Trials of the Funkoars, named A.B.
+In 2016, Briggs also formed a side project with Trials of the Funkoars, named A.B.
 Original, which also forms part of the Bad Apples label.
 A.B.
 Original supported Hilltop Hoods on their 2016 "Restrung" tour.
 In November 2016, A.B Original released their debut album, Reclaim Australia (named after the nationalist anti-Islam group that has held public rallies of the same name) and has shot to the top 10 albums on Australian iTunes.
 The album has been described as "angry, polemical, brutally frank and meant to inspire a response, good or bad" and features a variety of different Indigenous music artists, such as Geoffrey Gurrumul Yunupingu, Dan Sultan and Thelma Plum.
 The duo also performed the song, Dumb Things, with Paul Kelly in the Triple J studios.
 This version of the song makes reference to Invasion Day, abuse of children in the Don Dale detention centre in the NT, Asylum seekers and blackface.

+In 2018, Briggs collaborated with Dan Sultan on Killer Under a Blood Moon, produced and recorded by Jan Skubiszewski.
+The album was nominated for two ARIA awards and debuted at number 5 on the ARIA Albums Chart.

 Briggs also appeared on the ABC's Cleverman as Maliyan.
 The A. B. Original song "Take Me Home", featuring Gurrumul Yunupingu, was written for and serves as the opening title, and is played throughout the show's first season.

+In 2020, Briggs released EP Always Was, the title referencing the slogan "Always was, always will be" which he first heard as a child at protests and in relation to being present as Aboriginal people.

+In 2023, Briggs conceived of a new festival, Now & Forever, rallying support for the “yes” vote in the 2023 Australian Indigenous Voice Referendum, with A.B.
+Original, Baker Boy, Barkaa, Emma Donovan, Hilltop Hoods, Jimmy Barnes, Mo'Ju, and Paul Kelly performing.

 Touring

 Also in late 2010, Briggs was the support act on the Australian tour of American hip hop MC Ice Cube, who Briggs described as "my favourite rapper since I was a kid."
 Also in late 2010, Briggs supported Perth MC Drapht on his "Rapunzel" tour.

 In early 2012, Briggs supported Alabama rapper Yelawolf on his Australian tour.
 In late 2012, Briggs toured alongside Horrorshow, as both were support acts for the Hilltop Hoods.
 Together with South Australian MC K21 and former mentor Reason, Briggs was announced as the support act for the Melbourne performance of Jeru The Damaja.

 An Australian tour in support of the Sheplife album, with "special guest" Hau Latukefu, occurred in October and November 2014.
 American hip hop and spoken word artist Sage Francis selected Briggs as the main support act for the Melbourne and Sydney shows of his December 2014 Australian tour.

+In the live arena, Briggs has supported international artists such as Ice Cube, KRS-One, Necro, Ghostface Killah, Dilated Peoples, M.O.P., and Pharoahe Monch.